-A couple of years ago, we were tasked by Taj Hotels Palaces Resorts Safaris to create the brag ad shown above to celebrate the elevation of The Pierre, a Taj Hotel, into the elite echelon of Forbes 5-star hotels.
+A couple of years ago, Luxury Branding was tasked by Taj Hotels Palaces Resorts Safaris to create the brag ad shown above to celebrate the elevation of The Pierre, a Taj Hotel, into an elite echelon: winners of a Forbes Five Star Award.
 We produced a fun homage to Philippe Halsman, making celebrities of five stars handpicked from the New York hotel’s team by capturing them jumping for joy at the news in the famous checker-tiled lobby.

 At the time, I was struck by how much the award meant not only to the Taj head office team in Mumbai but to the fine ensemble of performers at The Pierre itself.
 A Forbes 5-star rating seems to an accolade with real currency – within the industry at least.

 Last week, the 2018 Star Award winners from the esteemed Forbes Travel Guide were announced.
 Under the leadership of the irrepressible Jerry Inzerillo since 2014, Forbes pitches itself as the “only independent, global rating system for luxury hotels, restaurants and spas” and asserts that its anonymous inspectors pay their own way to “verify luxury” based on some 900 objective criteria over a minimum two-night stay.
 Like TripAdvisor, the Forbes scoring system relies on a “proprietary algorithm” although we are told that this one weighs service at 75% and the facility quality at 25%.
 Their standards emphasise graciousness, thoughtfulness and personalised service.

 As promised in my last post, “Elite status: Top hotel lists”, and following my first look at luxury hotel rankings posted in October, “Chain reaction?
 Condé Nast’s best hotels list”, I’m continuing to analyse the major lists as they appear during 2018.